rpyron/delim-SOM/README.md

 ### 3.3 Continuous data

 Continuous environmental, morphological, or other numeric data can be filtered with `remove.lowCV.multicollinearity.SOM()`.
-The function removes variables with low variation and strongly correlated variables.
+This function removes variables with negligible variation or strong correlations.
-By default, variables with a coefficient of variation ≤0.05 are removed, followed by iterative removal of variables with an absolute Spearman correlation >0.9.
+By default, variables with a coefficient of variation ≤0.05 are removed, followed by iterative removal of variables with pairwise absolute Spearman correlations >0.9.

 Example using the recommended default filters: